mkiernan/FlexHPC/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>
 <br>
 * *Deployment takes around 12 minutes.
-Login is disabled during deployment to prevent conflicts.
-Patience is a virtue.*
+Login is disabled during deployment to prevent conflicts.*
 * *Head node & Compute nodes will be the same VM type (use the below modular template if you don't want this)*

 ***